DevinTDHa/spark-nlp/docs/en/annotator_entries/EntityRuler.md

 {%- endcapture -%}

 {%- capture approach_description -%}
-Fits an Annotator to match exact strings or regex patterns provided in a file against a Document and assigns them an named entity.
+Fits an Annotator to match exact strings or regex patterns provided in a file against a token and assigns them a named entity.
 The definitions can contain any number of named entities.

 There are multiple ways and formats to set the extraction resource.
 It is possible to set it either as a "JSON",